TomasOConnell9/HPQC/week9/README.md

 The first part of this week is to install and import the PyTorch package.
 From there users can ensure that their system has a compatible GPU to use.
 If no GPU is detected the script will inform the user a CPU is avalible.
 To check users can use the `GPU_check.py` script by running `python3 GPU_check.py`

+## Part 2

+The second script `GPU_grover.py` is a script to compare the CPU performance of Grovers search with the GPU implementation.